j42381747-png/CP5307/README.md

 A progress indicator was added to enhance visual feedback, and session tracking was introduced to monitor daily focus duration.

 These improvements strengthened the application's core purpose as a focus-oriented utility tool and demonstrated deeper integration of Jetpack Compose state management.

+### Version 4.0

+Version 4.0 focused on improving application architecture and code structure while enhancing overall stability and maintainability.

+In this version, state management was refactored using the ViewModel pattern to better separate UI logic from business logic.
+This change improved code organisation and aligned the application with modern Android architectural practices.

+The focus timer system was further refined to ensure smoother state transitions between start, pause, and resume actions.
+Daily focus statistics are now managed more cleanly, supporting better scalability for future updates.

+Additionally, the overall project structure was improved to reflect a more modular and maintainable design, preparing the application for future enhancements such as networking features and data persistence.

+Version 4.0 represents the transition from a functional prototype to a more structured and production-oriented Android utility application.